Advancing the development of novel antidepressants and anxiolytics based on clinically validated mechanisms using our Glyph™ platform

 Glyph 2-bromo-LSD

-Proprietary platform advances active drugs previously limited by low oral bioavailability/hepatotoxicity.
+Proprietary platform advances active drugs previously limited by high first-pass metabolism, low bioavailability, and/or side effects

 Christopher Porter, Ph.D.